Preserve Fall Leaves with Beeswax

 Beeswax

-Coating the leaves does not require a lot of beeswax.
-However, the size of the melting pot or vat has an affect on the amount of wax needed to create a pool for dipping.
+You will not need a lot of beeswax to dip your leaves.
+However, the size of the melting pot or vat has an affect on the amount of wax needed to create a pool large enough for the dipping process.

 Colorful leaves with fresh wax coating image.

 The safest way to melt beeswax is the double-boiler method.
-This is where you put a smaller pot containing the wax inside a larger pot with water.
+This is where you put a smaller pot to hold the wax inside a larger pot with water.
 This reduces the danger of overheating your wax as the heat is more uniform.

-Some crafters use a modified deep fryer pot.
-The fryer works great but is very dangerous without continuous supervision.
+Some crafters use a modified deep fryer pot (you will see in my pictures).
+The fryer works great but can be very dangerous without continuous supervision.
 Be safe and use the lowest temperature setting possible.

 CAUTION:

 If using a fryer, always triple check your temperature setting.
 We want it just warm enough to melt the wax.
 Around 160° F seems to do well.
-Do not rush the process.
+Do not rush the process and do not leave it unattended.

-Four step instructions for preserving leaves in beeswax.
+Four step instructions for preserving leaves by dipping in melted beeswax.

 2. Safely, melt beeswax just until it reaches the liquid stage.
-Using hand to hold the leaf stem, carefully dip the leaf and most of the stem in the hot wax.
+Use your hand to hold the leaf stem, carefully dip the leaf and most of the stem in the hot wax.
+Take care – hot beeswax burns.

-3. Lay dipped leaf aside (on wax paper etc.) and let cool for a minute or two.
+3. Slowly remove leaf from wax and let drip for a few seconds.
+Then, lay it aside (on wax paper etc.) and let cool for a minute or two.

-4. Pick up the leaf and do one more quick dip in the beeswax.
+4. After a brief cooling, pick up the leaf and do one more quick dip in the beeswax.
 Lay on protected table and allow to cool completely.

 Expert Tips